10 ways to have a more sustainable Christmas

-Going green over the festive period doesn’t have to mean cutting back on gift giving.
-Getting creative with your gifts and spark some joy this Christmas by enabling a loved-one to get growing at home.
-Have you learnt any new skills in 2020?
+Going green over the festive period doesn’t have to mean cutting back on gift-giving.
+Getting creative with your gifts and spark some joy this Christmas by enabling a loved one to get growing at home.
+Have you learned any new skills this year?
 If you have the time, consider making an up-cycled or homemade gift yourself.

 10. Wrap up warm in organic wool and cotton

 If you’d like to update your wardrobe this Christmas but are worried about the impact of fast fashion on the environment, look out for organic cotton and wool.

 Working with nature, these are two of the most sustainable materials you can buy.